MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 ### View run results

-Submit the flow run to the cloud to return the portal URL of the run.
-You can open the URL to view the run results in Azure Machine Learning studio.
+When you submit the flow run to the cloud, the portal URL of the run returns.
+You can open the link to view the run results in Azure Machine Learning studio.
 You can also use the following commands to view run results.

 #### Stream the logs